 Shelby Rhinehart Public Service Lifetime Achievement Award

-Charles Champion, DPh, of Memphis, Tennessee, was recently honored with the 2015 Shelby Rhinehart Public Service Lifetime Achievement Award, in recognition of his work throughout a distinguished career supporting the pharmacy profession.
-Dr. Champion’s high public service standards embody those set by the inaugural recipient, Representative Shelby A. Rhinehart.
-He was honored with the award during a ceremony at the 128th Tennessee Pharmacists Association (TPA) Annual Convention and Exposition on July 16, in Murfreesboro, Tennessee.
+Charles E. “Buddy” Stephens, DPh, of Lebanon, Tennessee, was recently honored with the 2016 Shelby Rhinehart Public Service Lifetime Achievement Award by the Tennessee Pharmacists Association (TPA), in recognition of his work throughout a distinguished career supporting the pharmacy profession.
+Dr. Stephens’ high public service standards embody those set by the inaugural recipient, Representative Shelby A. Rhinehart.

 Herman Lubin Sales Representative of the Year